Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Introduction

 \section{Introduction}

 \emph{Why} do deep neural networks (DNNs) \emph{work} better?
 They are universal function approximators~\citep{cybenko1989approximation}, but so are splines and kernels.
 They learn data-driven representations, but so are the shallower and linear counterparts such as matrix factorization.
-There is surprisingly little theoretical understanding on why DNNs are superior to these classical alternatives.
+The theoretical understanding on why DNNs are superior to these classical alternatives is surprisingly limited.

-In this paper, we study DNNs in nonparametric regression problems --- a classical branch of statistical theory and methods with more than half a century of associated literature \citep{nadaraya1964estimating,de1978practical,wahba1990spline,donoho1998minimax,mallat1999wavelet,scholkopf2001learning,rasmussen2006gaussian}.
-Nonparametric regression addresses the following fundamental problem: \begin{list}{$\bullet$}{\topsep=0.0ex \leftmargin=0.2in \rightmargin=0.in \itemsep =-0.0in} \item Let $y_i = f(x_i) + \text{Noise}$ for $i=1,...,n$.
+In this paper, we study DNNs in nonparametric regression problems --- a classical branch of statistical theory and methods with more than half a century of associated literatures \citep{nadaraya1964estimating,de1978practical,wahba1990spline,donoho1998minimax,mallat1999wavelet,scholkopf2001learning,rasmussen2006gaussian}.
+Nonparametric regression addresses the fundamental problem: \begin{list}{$\bullet$}{\topsep=0.0ex \leftmargin=0.2in \rightmargin=0.in \itemsep =-0.0in} \item Let $y_i = f(x_i) + \text{Noise}$ for $i=1,...,n$.
 How can we estimate a function $f$ using data points $(x_1,y_1),...,(x_n,y_n)$ in conjunction with the knowledge that $f$ belongs to a function class $\gF$? \end{list} Function class $\gF$ typically imposes only weak regularity assumptions such as smoothness, which makes nonparametric regression widely applicable to real-life applications under weak assumptions.

-\textbf{Local adaptivity.} A subset of nonparametric regression techniques were shown to have the property of \emph{local adaptivity} \citep{mammen1997locally} in both theory and practice.
-These include wavelet smoothing \citep{donoho1998minimax}, locally adaptive regression splines \citep{mammen1997locally}, trend filtering \citep{tibshirani2014adaptive,wang2014falling} and adaptive local polynomials \citep{baby2019online,baby2020higherTV}.
-We say a nonparametric regression technique is \emph{locally adaptive} if it can cater to local differences in smoothness, hence allowing more accurate estimation of functions with varying smoothness and abrupt changes.
+\textbf{Local adaptivity.} We say a nonparametric regression technique is \emph{locally adaptive} if it can cater to local differences in smoothness, hence allowing more accurate estimation of functions with varying smoothness and abrupt changes.
+A subset of nonparametric regression techniques were shown to have the property of \emph{local adaptivity} \citep{mammen1997locally} in both theory and practice.
+These include wavelet smoothing \citep{donoho1998minimax}, locally adaptive regression splines \citep[LARS,][]{mammen1997locally}, trend filtering \citep{tibshirani2014adaptive,wang2014falling} and adaptive local polynomials \citep{baby2019online,baby2020higherTV}.
+In light of such a distinction, it is natural to consider the following question: \emph{Are NNs \emph{locally adaptive}, i.e., optimal in learning functions with heterogeneous smoothness?}